LacunaSoftware/docs/docs.en-us/articles/rest-pki/dotnet/alpha-codes.md

   1. Store the code on your database indexing the document or related entity
   1. Call `AlphaCode.Format(code)` to get a more human-readable version of the code, e.g.: `XXXX-XXXX-XXXX-XXXX`
   1. Write the formatted code to printer-friendly PDF
-* During the verification of a document
+* During the verification of a document:
   1. Ask the user for the verification code
   1. Call `AlphaCode.Parse(code)` to remove any punctiation that the user might have entered, obtaining the unformatted code
   1. Lookup your database with the unformatted code